smartoptics/sosnmp/docs/source/quick-start.rst

 .. toctree::
    :maxdepth: 2

-Once you downloaded and installed PySNMP library on your Linux/Windows/OS X system, you should be able to solve the very basic SNMP task right from your Python prompt - fetch some data from a remote SNMP Agent (you'd need at least version 4.3.0 to run code from this page).
+Once you downloaded and installed PySNMP library on your Linux/Windows/macOS system, you should be able to solve the very basic SNMP task right from your Python prompt - fetch some data from a remote SNMP Agent (you'd need at least version 4.3.0 to run code from this page).